|

 If you're in junior high today or if you escaped 20 years ago, you'll

-as the bully's mark all grown up
+want to tune in as the bully's mark all grown up

 goes back home to ask every target's question "Why me?"